Alex Ryvchin: Career

+As part of his position, he regularly represents Australian Jewry in the national and international media.
+In 2021, he appeared on SBS to mark 80 years since the murder of 33, 000 Jews at Babi Yar.
+He appears regularly on Sky News Australia.
+He has also appeared on news and current affairs programmes for the ABC.

+In 2023, he was honoured by The Jerusalem Post and the Jewish National Fund as one of its top 25 young visionaries.

+In November 2023, he cut ties with Australian Jewish Association and said the group "has no representative status and in no way speaks for or reflects the views of Australian Jews".

+Writing

-He was born in Kiev, Ukraine and migrated to Australia as a refugee.
-He practised law at Mallesons Stephen Jaques in Sydney and Herbert Smith in London before serving as a spokesman for the Zionist Federation UK and being awarded an Israel Research Fellowship.
-His writing on the Arab–Israeli conflict and Jewish history has been published in numerous international newspapers, including The Australian, The Sydney Morning Herald, The Guardian, The National Post, and The Jerusalem Post.
-Ryvchin is a regular columnist for The Spectator.
+His writing on the Arab–Israeli conflict and Jewish history has been published in numerous international newspapers, including The Australian, The Sydney Morning Herald, The Guardian, the National Post, The Free Press and The Jerusalem Post.
+Ryvchin has also written on a number of occasions for The Spectator.

-Author

 Ryvchin is the author of two books on Israel.
-His debut book, The Anti-Israel Agenda - inside the political war on the Jewish State (Gefen Publishing House, 2017), is a collaborative work with other prominent thinkers on the Israel-Palestinian conflict including Alan Dershowitz, Colonel Richard Kemp, Hillel Neuer and Professor Alan Johnson.
-It was lauded by former Arkansas Governor Mike Huckabee as "the most important book on Israel since Alan Dershowitz's "The Case for Israel".
+His debut book, The Anti-Israel Agenda – Inside the Political War on the Jewish State (Gefen Publishing House, 2017), is a collaborative work with other pro-Israel writers including Alan Dershowitz, Colonel Richard Kemp, Hillel Neuer and Professor Alan Johnson.
+It was lauded by former Arkansas Governor Mike Huckabee as "the most important book on Israel since Alan Dershowitz's The Case for Israel".

-In May 2019, Ryvchin announced the upcoming release of his second book, titled "Zionism - The Concise History".
+In 2019, Ryvchin published his second book, Zionism – The Concise History.

-Critic
+He published the book The 7 Deadly Myths: Antisemitism from the Time of Christ to Kanye West in 2023.

+Views

 Ryvchin is an outspoken critic of the anti-Israel movement referring to its activists as "self-righteous westerners" with "pretensions to heroism" who seek "redemption" by "slaying the Zionist beast".

 He has been a staunch critic of Palestinian terrorism, corruption and rejection of a negotiated end to the conflict with Israel.

+In 2018, he welcomed the decision of Scott Morrison's government to recognise West Jerusalem as Israel's capital.

+He is against the Russo-Ukrainian War and supports Ukraine.
+In 2024, the Russian government added his name to a list of Australian nationals sanctioned for “formulating the anti-Russia agenda”.

 He has spoken publicly of his love for Australia and his support for multiculturalism and integration which Ryvchin argues requires that "we accept the duty to uphold the freedoms granted to us and to protect the values underpinning our society – values such as democracy, tolerance, mutual respect."

-Television guest

-He is a frequent guest on US, Israeli and Australia media.
-In May 2013, Ryvchin was appointed Director of Public Affairs at the Executive Council of Australian Jewry and was promoted to co-Chief Executive Officer in 2018, becoming one of the youngest professional leaders in the Jewish world.
+He also participated in the 2024 Sydney Gay and Lesbian Mardi Gras with Dayenu, in solidarity with LGBT Jewry.